 Ports are also required to offer cold ironing, LNG, different distillates and to handle more waste.
 Many ports experience increased acid levels when raining, thus all concrete and steel structures require comprehensive maintenance.

-Compliance and still
+Compliance and still on wrong course

 Even when ship owners and ports comply with all regulations, the environment still pays.
 Few ports can accommodate the big ships, which lead to an increase of pre- and on-carriage often by truck.